dinvlad/HyperVision/README.md

     pip3 install -r requirements.txt
     ```

+4. Turn off the lights.
+Seriously, this really helps with calibration!
+Your monitor should be the brightest object in the room.

-4. Put your camera in front of the TV, but not overly close, so it could see the entire screen
+5. Put your camera in front of the monitor, but not overly close, so it could see the entire screen
     (for fisheye, don't place it right in front just yet).
 Then, run this script:
     ```
     python3 calibrate_camera.py